canjs/canjs/docs/can-guides/introduction/technical.md

 fullName() //-> "Ramiya Meyer"
 ```

-Using cached values can dramatically improve performance in situations where a computed value is frequently read by multiple parts of the application.
+Using cached values improves performance in situations where a computed value is frequently read by multiple parts of the application.

 ### Synchronous

 CanJS observables synchronously notify any event listeners.
 This makes testing
-and debugging quite a bit easier.
+and debugging quite easier.

 The following example shows how you can
 change the `firstName` value and immediately check the consequences of that change: